vuw-research-computing/raapoi-tools/docs/index.md

 #### Viewing jobs in the Queue

-To view your running jobs you can type the vuw-myjobs  eg:
+To view your running jobs you can type _vuw-myjobs_  eg:

 ```